Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Ex1Task4" />
 #### Task 4 - Querying the Database ####

-In this task, you will update the StoreController class so that instead of using hard-coded data, it queries the database to retrieve all its information.
+In this task, you will update the StoreController class so that, instead of using hardcoded data, it will query the database to retrieve the information.

 1. Open **Controllers\StoreController.cs** and add the following field to the class to hold an instance of the **MusicStoreEntities** class, named **storeDB**: